codio/knowledge/source/instructors/teaching/plagiarism.rst

 - enter a relative path in the workspace to check.
 - upload items to compare against (e.g. previous years information).
 - restrict the file types that should be checked.
 It is possible to add multiple file types by pressing the **Add Extension** button.
-- add the file list in the FILES EXCLUDES box that you don't want to be inlcuded.
+- add the file list in the **Files Excludes** box that you don't want to be inlcuded.
 If there are multiple files, add each file on a new line.

 ..
 Note:: FILES EXCLUDES is useful when there is a large data set and reporting on all returns an error.